 Cordova is a tiny town located in the state of South Carolina.
 With a population of 133 people and just one neighborhood, Cordova is the 281st largest community in South Carolina.

-Cordova is a blue-collar town, with 36.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cordova, you'll notice that it is more blue-collar than most other communities in America.
+36.47% of Cordova’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cordova is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Cordova who work in office and administrative support (11.76%), sales jobs (9.41%), and teaching (9.41%).

-In terms of college education, Cordova is nearly on par with the US average for all cities of 21.84%: 19.57% of adults 25 and older in Cordova have a bachelor's degree or advanced degree.
+The education level of Cordova citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.57% of adults 25 and older in Cordova have a college degree.

 The per capita income in Cordova in 2022 was $26,313, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,252 for a family of four.
 However, Cordova contains both very wealthy and poor people as well.